-- 1 heaping tbsp almond butter (plus more to swirl in; or other nut butter, but the flavor will change)
+- 1 heaping tbsp natural almond butter (plus more to swirl in; or other nut/seed butter of choice, but the flavor will change)

-- 1/2 cup full-fat canned coconut cream (chilled overnight in the fridge*; choose a can with ~90% coconut for best results*)
+- 1/2 cup full-fat canned coconut cream (chilled overnight in the fridge*; preferably a brand with a higher fat percentage, i.e. ~90% coconut*)